Travel writer John Borthwick considers all options traveling on Thailand’s transports of delight and occasional despair.

 Mass Transit, Bangkok.

-The capital has an ever-expanding system of over 60 BTS SkyTrain and MRT metro subway stations that whisk you over or under the street-level snarls.
-They’re clean and air conditioned although often SRO crowded.
-The SkyTrain has a one-day Unlimited Pass for 140 baht that’s ideal for visitors; or a 120-baht pass for the MRT.
+The capital has an ever-expanding system of well over 60 BTS SkyTrain and MRT metro subway stations that whisk you over or under the street-level snarls.
+They’re clean and airconditioned although often SRO crowded.
+The SkyTrain has a one-day Unlimited Pass for 150 baht that’s ideal for visitors; or there’s a 120-baht day pass for the MRT.

 Skinny canal boat ferries rocket along Bangkok’s khlong, making fleeting pit-stops at commuter wharves.
 Leap on and off — almost literally — at wherever stop you want.
 The conductor collects fares on board.
 This is a cheap-as-chips tour of Bangkok’s watery backdoors.

 Major international companies like Hertz, Budget and Avis, as well as local brands, offer late model vehicles (all are right-hand drive) for self-driving.
 But, for convenience and sightseeing, seriously consider hiring a car plus driver.
-Meanwhile, be sure to understand the insurance policy and always drive with your passport and international driver licence on you.
+Meanwhile, be sure to understand the insurance policy and always drive with your passport, your home country driver licence and an international driving permit on you.

 Coach or Bus

-Long-distance intercity buses criss-cross the country.
-They are large, airconditioned, economical, colorful, have allocated seating and run to schedule (often on the hour), departing from large suburban bus stations like BKK’s Ekamai and Mo Chit terminals.
+Long-distance intercity buses crisscross the country.
+They are large, airconditioned, economical, colorful, have allocated seating and run to schedule (often on the hour), departing from large suburban bus stations like BKK’s Ekamai (eastern) and Mo Chit (northern) terminals.

 Travelling to poplar islands like Chang, Krabi, Kood and others is done by large ferry — some carry vehicles, others only people.
 Meanwhile speedboats (see below) serve the smaller islands.
 On some ferry services like Hua Hin—Pattaya you need to have official ID; for foreigners, this is your passport.